alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

     ```

 You should see the tags that you defined at the top of the post.
 However, at the
 moment that is it.
-While blog plugin automatically creates an index page for
+While the blog plugin automatically creates an index page for
 categories, the tags plugin does not do the same for tags.
 This is because the
-tags plugin is not specific for blogs but can be used for any site content.
-So,
+tags plugin is not specific for blogs.
+You can use it for any site content, so
 it is not obvious were the tag index should go.

 You can configure a basic tag index using the public version of Material for